-I make a living as a mild-mannered web-master, working for a major metropolitan food company.
+I used to make a living as a mild-mannered web-master, working for a major metropolitan food company.
 Prior to that, I was a micro-computer technician and problem-solver.

 I'm also an amateur musician.
 I play piano (11 years private instruction, classical method), synthesizer, trumpet, baritone horn, sousaphone, recorder, harmonica, and practically anything else that I can make noise with.

 I have a major interest in any of the sciences, particularly astronomy & physics.
 I'm an amateur astronomer.

 My Love Affair with Underground Comix